andrewbasterfield/zfs-incremental-backup/README.md

 # zfs-incremental-backup
 Scripts for performing ZFS incremental backup (using ZFS send/recv) optionally over SSH

-The perl script zfs-incremental.pl contains the (hopefully fairly generic) logic to determine the incremental start snapshot (if applicable), create a current snapshot and hence generate the shell commands to perform the incremental or full backup.
+The perl script zfs-incremental.pl contains the (hopefully fairly generic) logic to determine the common start snapshot (if applicable) for incremental backup shared between source and destination data-sets, create a new snapshot to delineate the end of the backup and hence generate the shell commands to perform the incremental or full backup.

 The snapshots are expected in the format date +%Y%m%d%H%M%S e.g. 20150118224238; pre-existing snapshots not in this